cod1raph/iw1x-client-r/README.md

 - On top: Build > Build Solution
 - Close VS, go to `iw1x-client-r\build\bin\Release`

-The `iw1x-r` app is the new file to run to use the mod, it must be put in the same folder where `CoDMP` is
+The `iw1x-r` app is the new file to run to use the mod, it must be placed in the same folder as  `CoDMP`.

+---
 ---
 ---